CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Go back to your Program class and add three new instance variables:

     ```java
-    private final String collectionId = "CustomCollection";
+    private final String ContainerId = "CustomContainer";
     private final String partitionKeyPath = "/type";
     private final int throughPut = 400;
     ```

 1. Now create another method within the class, below the createDatabase() method, to define the multi-partition parameters.
-This will set indexing policy for your collection, and include the partition key (defined as "/type" in your instance variable) and collection id (the name of the collection defined in your instance variable):
+This will set indexing policy for your Container, and include the partition key (defined as "/type" in your instance variable) and Container id (the name of the Container defined in your instance variable):

     ```java
-    private DocumentCollection getMultiPartitionCollectionDefinition() {
+    private DocumentContainer getMultiPartitionContainerDefinition() {
-        DocumentCollection collectionDefinition = new DocumentCollection();
+        DocumentContainer ContainerDefinition = new DocumentContainer();
-        collectionDefinition.setId(collectionId);
+        ContainerDefinition.setId(ContainerId);

         PartitionKeyDefinition partitionKeyDefinition = new PartitionKeyDefinition();
         List<String> paths = new ArrayList<>();
         paths.add(partitionKeyPath);
         partitionKeyDefinition.setPaths(paths);
-        collectionDefinition.setPartitionKey(partitionKeyDefinition);
+        ContainerDefinition.setPartitionKey(partitionKeyDefinition);

         // Set indexing policy to be range for string and number
         IndexingPolicy indexingPolicy = new IndexingPolicy();
-        Collection<IncludedPath> includedPaths = new ArrayList<>();
+        Container<IncludedPath> includedPaths = new ArrayList<>();
         IncludedPath includedPath = new IncludedPath();
         includedPath.setPath("/*");
-        Collection<Index> indexes = new ArrayList<>();
+        Container<Index> indexes = new ArrayList<>();
         Index stringIndex = Index.Range(DataType.String);
         stringIndex.set("precision", -1);
         indexes.add(stringIndex);